 Despite their written reports, magazine articles and books, several photographs of Gef, the talking mongoose (a.k.a. the ‘Dalby Spook’), fur samples and paw prints, voluminous correspondence and diary entries kept by James Irving and signed witness statements by people other than the family, there is still no consensus as to what had really been going on.

 Hoax?
 Mental illness?
 A poltergeist?
 The possession of an animal by an evil spirit?
 Now you can read all the evidence and decide for yourself.

-Seven years’ research and interviews, photographs (many previously unseen), interviews with surviving witnesses, visits to the site – all are presented here in this new book, the first examination of the case for 70 years.
+Seven years’ research and interviews, photographs (many previously unseen), interviews with surviving witnesses, visits to the site – all are presented here in this new book, the first to examine the case for over 70 years.

 You may be find yourself amused, bemused – and perhaps… a little frightened.

 Winner of the Katherine Briggs Folklore Book of the Year award for 2017

 “The story of Gef, in Christopher Josiffe’s meticulous telling, is both brilliantly silly and irreducibly mysterious” — London Review of Books

 “Josiffe carefully reviews competing explanations of the phenomena … this vigorously written and often charming account” — Times Literary Supplement